 A representative of the Operating Structure of one of the participating country shall chair the Joint Monitoring Committee.
 Rotating chairpersonship between beneficiary countries should ensure balance.
-Details regarding the practical organisation of the JMC meetings will be provided in the JMC Rules of Procedure.
+Details regarding the practical organisation of the JMC meetings will be provided in the Committee's rules of procedure.

 Decisions taken by the Joint Monitoring Committee shall be made by consensus among the national delegations of both beneficiary countries (one vote per country).
-Certain decisions of the JMC may also be taken via written procedure.
+Decisions of the Committee may also be taken via written procedure.